-I am senior analyst on Jihad and Modern Conflict at the International Crisis Group (ICG) and research associate at the Graduate Institute of International and Development Studies (IHEID) (Centre on Conflict, Development & Peacebuilding (CCDP).
-I was previously advisor for Non-State Armed Groups at the International Committee of the Red Cross (ICRC).
+I previously served as senior analyst on Jihad and Modern Conflict at the International Crisis Group (ICG) and advisor for Non-State Armed Groups at the International Committee of the Red Cross (ICRC).
+I bridge academic research and practitioners policy advise.
+My work combine conceptual analysis with field-based insights to better understand how armed actors evolve.

 I hold a PhD from Durham University.
 I formerly held research fellowships at the Graduate Institute of International and Development Studies (IHEID)(Centre on Conflict, Development & Peacebuilding (CCDP)) the University of Oxford (the Department of Politics and International Relations (DPIR) and the Blavatnik School of Government), and the University of Manchester's Mitchell Centre for Social Network Analysis.